oaljoundi/CBL-Mariner/docs/index.md

 	sudo docker run -it cblmariner.azurecr.io/base/core:1.0 /bin/bash

 This will download and run a basic Mariner image inside the docker container and you can evaluate the basic rootfs and test your applications within this image.

 ## Getting Started on Azure

 Mariner is available to you through the Azure Marketplace.

+You can start a Mariner VM using az-cli commands.
+Exactly how to do this is illustrated below.

 You can install Mariner on Azure using the az-cli utility which is available as "azure-cli" package on Ubuntu (this also works if you are running Ubuntu under